 Causes of Car Accidents

-There were 128,188 reportable traffic crashes in Pennsylvania in 2017, according to the Pennsylvania Department of Transportation (DOT).
+the lives of 1,190 people and injured another 78,219 people.
 Many of these car accidents are caused by negligent drivers or car manufacturers who can be held legally responsible for the injuries they cause.
 If you were injured or you lost a loved one in a crash, contact a Philadelphia car accident lawyer at McCann & Wall, LLC.

-There are many possible circumstances or behaviors than can lead to car accidents.
+There are many possible circumstances or behaviors that can lead to car accidents.
 The following are the most common:

 - Aggressive Driving/Road Rage: Unsafe driving behaviors, such as tailgating, cutting off other vehicles, and changing lanes at high rates of speed are all common causes of aggressive driving accidents.
 According to AAA, aggressive driving can also escalate to road rage, which is violent behavior that can lead to injury or death.

 - Auto Defects: Defective auto parts, such as airbags, brakes, and transmissions can lead to car accidents.
 Those who are injured due to defects in the design or manufacture of a vehicle may be able to obtain compensation from the manufacturer.

 - Distracted Driving: Anything that takes a driver’s attention away from the road can be a distraction, such as texting, operating a navigational system, or talking to passengers in the vehicle.
 According to the National Highway Traffic Safety Administration (NHTSA), distracted driving claimed 2,841 lives in 2018 alone.